umbc-eis/librechat-cdk/DEPLOYMENT_CHECKLIST.md

 cdk diff
 ```
 - [ ] Reviewed all resources to be created
-- [ ] Verified Aurora PostgreSQL version is 16.6
 - [ ] Verified domain and certificate configuration
 - [ ] No unexpected changes shown